 Pre-click advertising strategies — micro-targeting ads, personalizing the ads, even creating ads at scale — has been made progressively easier over time.
-Unfortunately, the same isn’t always true for post-click experiences, which is why average conversion rates remain just over 4%.
+Unfortunately, the same isn’t always true for post-click landing pages, which is why average conversion rates remain just over 4%.

 To guarantee more conversions, advertisers must segment and personalize the entire user experience from ad click to conversion.

-Instead of linking every ad to your homepage or even a generic landing page, creating relevant, personalized post-click experiences for every audience segment that clicks your ad is the most proven way to increase conversions.
+Instead of linking every ad to your homepage or even a generic landing page, creating relevant, personalized post-click landing pages for every audience segment that clicks your ad is the most proven way to increase conversions.
 The ad and post-click page must tell the same consistent story.

 Let’s see how experience management company, Qualtrics, uses 1:1 ad-to-page personalization to offer their solutions by reviewing a few examples.